huggingface/transformers/docs/source/en/tasks/idefics.md

 a state-of-the-art visual language model initially developed by DeepMind.
 The model accepts arbitrary sequences of image and text inputs and generates coherent text as output.
 It can answer questions about images, describe visual content, create stories grounded in multiple images, and so on.
 IDEFICS comes in two variants - 80 billion parameters and 9 billion parameters, both of which are available on the 🤗 Hub.
-For each of the variants you can also find fine-tuned instructed versions of the model adapted for conversational use cases.
+For each variant, you can also find fine-tuned instructed versions of the model adapted for conversational use cases.

 This model is exceptionally versatile and can be used for a wide range of image and multimodal tasks.
-Note, however, that being a large model, it requires significant computational resources and infrastructure.
+However, being a large model means it requires significant computational resources and infrastructure.
 It is up to you to decide whether this approach suits your use case better than fine-tuning specialized models for each individual task.

 In this guide, you'll learn how to: